awaybreaktoday/docker-comfyui-amd/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test locally with `./build-local.sh`
-5. Submit a pull request (builds automatically with Build Cloud)
+5. Submit a pull request (note: automated builds not available due to size)

 See [Documentation Guide](docs/documentation-guide.md) for documentation standards.